How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Introduction

 \subsection{Related Work}

-\paragraph{Pruning Methods:} Unstructured pruning involves removing unimportant weights without adhering to specific geometric shapes or constraints.
-Compared to structured pruning, it is easier to achieve higher sparsity while maintaining the same performance.
-Researchers have developed various methods to measure the importance of weights in the network.
-LeCun et al.\cite{lecun1989optimal} proposed the concept of optimal brain damage, which used second-derivative information to remove unimportant weights from the network.
-Han et al.\cite{han2015learning} presented the train-prune-retrain method, which reduces the storage and computation of neural networks by learning only the significant connections.
-Yang et al.\cite{yang2017designing} employed the energy consumption of each layer to determine the pruning order and developed latency tables that employed greed to identify the layers that should be pruned.
-Guo et al.\cite{guo2016dynamic} proposed dynamic network surgery, which reduced network complexity significantly by pruning connections in real-time.
-In contrast to the previous method, Guo et al. included connected splicing throughout the process to avoid incorrect pruning.
-By adding a learning process to the process of filtering important and unimportant parameters, it was possible to identify the optimal parameters.
-Frankle et al.\cite{frankle2018lottery} proposed pruning by iteratively removing part of the small weights, and based on Frankle's iterative pruning, Sreenivasan et al.\cite{sreenivasan2022rare} introduced \(l_2\)-norm to constrain the magnitude of unimportant parameters during iterative training.
-Our work adopts a one-step pruning approach, using \(l_1\)-norm, which is the convex approximation of the \(l_0\)-norm to constrain the magnitude of unimportant weights, and then pruning the weights below a certain threshold.
+\textbf{Pruning Methods:} Unstructured pruning involves removing unimportant weights without adhering to some structural constraints.
+Typical methods in this class include: \cite{han2015learning} presented the train-prune-retrain method, which reduces the storage and computation of neural networks by learning only the significant connections. \cite{yang2017designing, yang2018netadapt} employed the energy consumption of each layer as the metric to determine the pruning order and developed latency tables to identify the layers that should be pruned. \cite{guo2016dynamic} proposed dynamic network surgery, which reduced network complexity significantly by pruning connections in real time. \cite{frankle2018lottery} proposed pruning by iteratively removing part of the small weights, and based on Frankle's iterative pruning\cite{frankle2018lottery}, \cite{sreenivasan2022rare} introduced \(l_2\)-norm to constrain the magnitude of unimportant parameters during iterative training.
+To the best of our knowledge, there is still no \textit{systematic} study on the fundamental limit of pruning from the theoretical perspective.